 The Ultraprobe 9000 is equipped with an auto-shutdown feature, which enables the instrument to provide accurate measurement throughout the effective battery charge.
 If the Ultraprobe 9000 goes into the auto-shutdown mode, no sound will be heard in the headphones and measurements will not be displayed on the display panel.
-To restore the Ultraprobe 9000 to its' normal operating mode, recharge the instrument using the BCH-9 Battery Charger (BCH-92 for 220 V operation).
+To restore the Ultraprobe 9000 to its' normal operating mode, recharge the instrument using the BCH-92 Battery Charger.